Javi Sánchez (footballer): Valladolid

 On 27 July 2019, Sánchez was loaned out to fellow top-tier side Real Valladolid in a season-long deal.
 The move was made permanent on 16 June 2020, with the player signing a contract until 2024.

 After winning promotion from the Segunda División as runners-up, Sánchez scored his first goal in the top flight on 5 November 2022, opening the 2–1 home defeat of Elche CF. After the club was relegated again, he all but missed the 2023–24 campaign due to a knee injury.

+Sánchez terminated his contract in January 2026.

+Arouca

+On 5 January 2026, Sánchez joined Primeira Liga club F.C.
+Arouca on a deal until the end of the season, with an option to extend a further year.

 Style of play

-A quick, versatile, tall and strong defender who chooses the right moment to attack, Sánchez is an ambidextrous player with excellent positioning.
-A leader on the pitch, he is also technically gifted.
+Sánchez is ambidextrous.
+He is also technically gifted.